PlayFab/gsdk/UnrealPlugin/ThirdPersonMPLocalDeploy.md

 	* This requirement is a low priority polish item that hasn't been reconsidered yet
 	* For this example, this could be: ```{depot}\\empty.zip```
 	* For the author, this is: ```"M:\\depot\\GSDK\\ThirdPersonMPGSDK\\Binaries\\Win64\\ThirdPersonMPServer.zip```, with an empty zip file at that location
-	* NOTE: When RunContainer==true, the contents of this file will be relevant and used
+	* NOTE: When RunContainer==true, the contents of this file will be relevant and used, and should contain your Shipping Server
 * ContainerStartParameters/StartGameCommand: While RunContainer is false, this is unused.
 	* When RunContainer==true, it supercedes the ProcessStartParameters/StartGameCommand
-	* This path is the internal path within the docker container, and will be the sum of AssetDetails/MountPath, plus the internal path-to-exe in your zip file
+	* This path is the internal path within the docker container, and will be the sum of AssetDetails/MountPath, plus the internal path-to-exe in your zip file defined by AssetDetails/LocalFilePath
 	* For this example, this could be: ```C:\\Assets\\ThirdPersonMPServer.exe -log```
 * ProcessStartParameters/StartGameCommand: This command will effectively be the path to your exe, and any command-line parameters used to start your game server
 	* -log is an Unreal command to instruct the game-server to save an execution log